didi/benchmark-thrift/README_EN.md

     # specify the configuration file
     # sh benchmark.sh -e ../conf/thrift_socket_sample.env thrift://127.0.0.1:8972/DemoService/noArgMethod
     ```
+# FAQ
+1. Q: When use `-e environment file` to specify environment file, the file path is relative path or absolute path?
+    A: Both are OK.
+If use relative path, the path should be relatived to the benchmark.sh.
+2. Q: When specify the client_jar in the environment file, the path is relative path or absolute path?
+    A: Both are OK.
+If use relative path, the path should be relatived to environment file.
+3. Q: When start the tool, why an error which like **`no matches found: thrift://xxx/xxx/xxx/xx?@xxx`** occured?
+    A: May be caused by the ? unable to identify in thrift url, you can use `\?` to replace ? .
 # Contributing
 Welcome to contribute by creating issues or sending pull requests.
 See [CONTRIBUTING](CONTRIBUTING.md) for guidelines.